alinac16/PintoBin/README.md

 ## Technologies used

-HTML, CSS, JavaScript, Firebase, MapBox API
+HTML, CSS, JavaScript and jQuery, Firebase, MapBox API

 ## What motivated you to go with this project?